 I have to read a lot of essays and theses recently and notice that I am getting a obsessive about the ‘correct’ use of language.
 I don’t like myself for it as I consider myself as flexible and tolerant about the way that language is used.
-More specifically, I think language rules should be descriptive rather than prescriptive, i.e. they should describe how the language is used rather than how it is used.
-This means that if I was a rich man is normal (rather than the subjunctive if I were), and less peopleis OK now that fewer is falling into disuse.
-There is always power bound up with language, and over zealous interpretation of language rules is an effective way of those with cultural power to discount the voices of some people – for if people cannot express themselves correctly why should we listen to them? .
+More specifically, I think language rules should be descriptive rather than prescriptive, i.e. they should describe how the language is used rather than how it should be used.
+This means that if I was a rich man is normal (rather than the subjunctive if I were), and less people is OK now that fewer is falling into disuse.
+There is always power bound up with language, and over zealous interpretation of language rules is an effective way for those with cultural power to discount the voices of some people – for if people cannot express themselves correctly why should we listen to them? .

 Typos are disruptive too but they a different matter.
 They are not about wanting to change the rules but just things you missed.
 They are inevitable .
 For example with a colleague I have just finished writing a book about education research, as writers we checked each other’s work and later my partner kindly read the whole thing.
 The book was then proof read formally by the publisher, yet when it came back there were still a number of typos and for that matter one ‘howler’.
 These have been amended but there will be others we missed even after all this combined checking.
 I try not to worry as most people will miss them too and will be forgiving but it is distressing how typos leap of the page when you finally read a finished text.
 The good thing about Blogs is that mistakes are forgiven, they can also be rectified.